svikashk/docs/guide/collaborating-team-members.md

 - In the text field, enter the email address of your team member and click Invite.

 ![Click on Members tab in the Squad](/guide/assets/uploads/zepel-project-members.png "Squad Members Tab")

+By default, all squads in Zepel are private, till you specifically add a member into a squad.

 If a member you are trying to collaborate is not part of the account already, they will automatically get added into your account.